 - PBGC does not directly pay the benefits of people in failed multiemployer plans.
 Instead, the agency provides financial assistance to the plans themselves, which continue to pay retirees.

-What Happens When PBGC Takes Over Your Plan
+What Happens When PBGC Takes Over Your Single-Employer Plan

 PBGC reviews your plan's records to determine what benefits you will receive.
 To ensure PBGC has the correct information, we will ask you to complete an information form.